ember-learn/ember-blog/content/the-ember-times-issue-199.md

 Fill out the Ember Community Survey by April 7th! 🗳, EmberConf on April 19th 🐹,
 Upcoming free technical writing workshop 📝,
-Decorators are in TC39 Stage 3 🎉,
+Chris Ng is added to the Learning Core Team 🥳, Decorators are in TC39 Stage 3 🎉,
 Whiskey Web and Whatnot Episodes 🎙,
 Dynamic component import demo 😎,